haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

    source activate myspark
   ```

-  Alternatively, put `HPC/myspark.sh` under your *root* directory (see above on how to transfer files) and do `source myspark.sh` will run these three commands in sequence.
+  Alternatively, put `HPC/myspark.sh` under your *root* directory (see above on how to transfer files) and run the above three commands in sequence via  `source myspark.sh` (see more details [here](https://docs.hpc.shef.ac.uk/en/latest/hpc/modules.html#convenient-ways-to-set-up-your-environment-for-different-projects)).
 You could modify it further to suit yourself better.

 ### Interactive shell